 What are the most common reasons for a licence to be suspended?

-• Failure to report changes in circumstances for your migrant workers (e.g. a change in job title) or for yourself as the sponsoring organisation (e.g. a change of organisation address)
+- Failure to report changes in circumstances for sponsored workers (e.g., changes in job title) or the sponsoring organisation (e.g., address changes).

-• Failure to cooperate at a Home Office visit (refusing to provide information or documentary evidence as requested by the compliance officer).
+- Failure to cooperate during a Home Office visit, including refusing to provide requested information or documentation.

 Can the decision be challenged?

-If as a sponsor, you receive a suspension of your licence letter, you will have 20 working days to file representations against the decision.
+If you receive a suspension notice, you have 20 working days to challenge the decision by filing representations with the Home Office.

-Following any representations, the Home Office will undertake enquiries which will then determine their course of action, and which could result in the licence being reinstated, downgraded, or cancelled.
+Following your representations, the Home Office will assess the situation, and the outcome could result in the suspension being either reinstated, downgraded, or revoked.

 If the Home Office is satisfied that any breaches have been corrected and procedures changed in order to ensure the same issues do not arise again, the Home Office may reinstate your licence with an A rating.
 If, however, they reinstate with a B rating, this will be combined with a Home Office action plan; this will need to be paid for by your business and will need to be complied with within three months.
 Action plans will not be extended.